manohark98/NameGram/Readme.md

-# Namegram - Comic Name Generator
+# Namegram - Name Generator

 A fun and interactive name generator web application built with Flask that lets Krishna help you pick the perfect name!